 Economical and beautiful, bevel siding is the most widely-used Western Red Cedar siding type.
 It is produced by re-sawing lumber at an angle to produce two pieces thicker on one edge than the other.
 Depending on customer preference, it is provided with either a smooth or textured face in both clear and knotty grades.

-Bevel siding is installed horizontally to provide a shadow line which varies with the thickness of siding selected.
+Bevel siding is installed horizontally to provide a shadow line that varies with the thickness of siding selected.

 Another interesting type of bevel siding is Skirl or “wavy” siding.
 Perfect for a rustic look.